Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 tags: webdev, nx, webcomponents, frontend, react, angular
 canonical_url: "https://crocsx.hashnode.dev/share-components-across-front-ends-frameworks-using-nx-and-web-components"
 ---

-This is the second of a three Part Guides:
+This is the second of a three parts Guides:

-Part 1 - Project Setup and Introduction to Web Component Part 2 - Add Custom Style and Property Binding
+- Part 1 - Project Setup and Introduction to Web Component
+- Part 2 - Add Custom Style and Property Binding
-Part 3 - Output Event and Allow Retrocompatibility.
+- Part 3 - Output Event and Allow Retrocompatibility

 **Part 2 - Add Custom Style and Property Binding**

-In Part one we got an introduction to Web Component, what they are and how to use them.
+In Part One, we introduced Web Component, what they are and how to use them.
 We also created and set up an Nx workspace with an Angular and React project using a Web Component library.
-We simply create a title element that would "listen" to an `attributes` and change the content of the `DOM`.
-In this second part, we are going to go further, create an event, assign properties, and add some polyfill to make our Web Component retro compatible.
+We created a title element that would "listen" to an `attributes` and change the content of the `DOM`.
+In this second part, we will go further, create an event, assign properties, and add some polyfill to make our Web Component retro compatible.

 1. Style our Web Component

 Our Web Component works, but they are very flat at the moment.
 It would be great to add some CSS to it.
-We could simply create a CSS class, add a global stylesheet with some rules for that class, and it would work.
-But the logic of Web Component is having a fully independent component that would be auto sufficient, and do not require anything from the "outside".
-Adding a global class for each component would also turn very quickly into a gigantic file full of rules, where we would have to take care not to reuse the same name multiple times to not pollute multiple components.
+We could create a CSS class, add a global stylesheet with some rules for that class, and it would work.
+But the logic of Web Component is having a fully independent component that would be auto sufficient and does not require anything from the "outside".
+Adding a global class for each component would also turn very quickly into a gigantic file full of rules, where we would have to take care not to reuse the same name multiple times not to pollute various components.

-Hopefully, Web Components allow us to use Shadow DOM, which makes us able to keep the markup structure, style, and behavior hidden and separate from other code on the page so that different parts do not clash, and the code can be kept nice and clean.
+Hopefully, Web Components allow us to use Shadow DOM, keeping the markup structure, style, and behavior hidden and separate from other code on the page.
+Different parts of our code will not clash and can be kept nice and clean.

 In our previously setup library, let's create a new title component (or edit the current one) where we will display the same title as before, but with some custom styling.

-We are first going to create a template outside of our class We were previously just injecting in the HTML our elements :
+We are first going to create a template outside of our class We were previously injecting in the HTML our elements :

 ```
     attributeChangedCallback(name: string, old: string, value: string) {